ThomasThelen/Disable-Task-Manager/README.md

 Example of modifying Windows registry values.
 This example disables the Windows Task Manager.
 ## Background

 For whatever reason, some people have reason to restrict access to the task manager.
 Maybe you're a researcher running a long computation and don't want anyone killing your process.
 Maybe you're a sysadmin trying to lock a computer down.
-Maybe you're an asshole and don't want people way to stop your crapware.
+Maybe you're an asshole and don't want people killing your fake av process.
 An incredible obtrusive way to disable it is by modifying the value of the `SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System\DisableTaskMgr` key.
 Note that [Malwarebytes](https://blog.malwarebytes.com/detections/pum-optional-disabletaskmgr/) flags this.

 The key in question resides at